Last Updated on July 27, 2026 by Daniel Globe

 What is the best time to travel to Uganda?

-The best time to travel to Uganda is during the dry seasons, which are from December to February and from June to August.
-These months offer the best weather for gorilla trekking, wildlife viewing, and other outdoor activities.
+The best time to visit Uganda is during the dry seasons from December to February and June to September.
+These periods offer optimal dry trails for gorilla trekking in Bwindi and superior visibility for wildlife viewing in national parks like Queen Elizabeth and Murchison Falls.

 What is the weather like in Uganda during the best time to travel?